 Boozy Smashed Sweet Potatoes

-- 4–5 large sweet potatoes, peeled and large dice
+- 4–5 large sweet potatoes - peeled and diced

 - 1-1/2 cups halved pecans

-- Into a saute pan add remaining 2 tablespoons of butter melt over medium heat.
-Add: pecans, maple syrup and cook together until incorporated.
-Add sage and season with salt and pepper.
+- Into a saute pan add remaining 2 tablespoons of butter and melt over medium heat.
+Add: pecans, maple syrup.
+Cook until just incorporated.

 - Spoon the pecan mixture over the sweet potatoes and serve.